The #FreeBritney movement has gained traction online in recent weeks, but what exactly is a conservatorship and why is it proving so controversial?

 However, in August 2019, Jamie allegedly had a physical altercation with his grandson Sean Preston, supposedly breaking down a door and shaking the boy.
 The incident led Kevin Federline to file a police report and a restraining order against Jamie on behalf of his sons.
 Britney's other son Jayden did an unsupervised Instagram Live this past March, in which he called his grandfather "a pretty big d*ck... he should go die".

 In September 2019, it was announced that Britney and her ex Kevin Federline had reached a new custody arrangement in which he would have 70% physical custody and complete legal custody of the boys.
-It also stipulated that Jamie could no longer with the mandated supervisor of Britney's time with the boys.
+It also stipulated that Jamie could no longer be the mandated supervisor of Britney's time with the boys.

 It was claimed that this made been the de facto arrangement for some time and they were just making it legal, but many #FreeBritney fans felt the timing between Jamie's altercation with his grandson and this new, reduced custody arrangement seemed more than coincidental.